 - Can generate random passwords of any length using numeric, special, alphanumeric or alphabetic characters of mixed case or single case.
+They may comply with Windows complexity requirements, the applicable password policy, or any selected password policy.
 The generated passwords may be written to a file, along with the user name and optionally the server name and user’s full name.
 The random passwords can be generated without them actually being set.

 - Can be used by anyone, but if neither supervisor nor “Password Management” rights are held, the old password is required.

-- Can verify NetWare, universal and simple passwords.
+- Can verify NDS, universal and simple passwords.